mj-jimenez/pandrugs-frontend/app/help/help.md

 Depending on the type of query, the GScore can suffer modifications:

-  - **After a drug, genes or CNVs query:** The GScore is equal to the pre-computed GScore.
+  - **After a drug, gene names or CNVs query:** The GScore is equal to the pre-computed GScore.

   - **After a gene ranking query:** The GScore is computed by scaling the ranking metric between 0 and 1.